 We understand that opinions about music are as controversial as religion and politics, but we believe that God created music, so therefore music should reflect God.

-So if our choice of music in Heaven will glorify no one but God alone, then shouldn’t our choice of music on earth do the same?
+If our choice of music in Heaven will glorify no one but God alone, then shouldn’t our choice of music on earth do the same?